 - Promote posts and creative blogging skills via platforms like Pinterest.

 - Work on building a loyal fanbase by being active and engaging constructively with your followers.
 Always make an effort to respond to comments, go live now and again, and host a few giveaways.
-That are just a few of the things you can focus on to get in with your followers.
+That is just a few of the things you can focus on to get in with your followers.

 Make your timeline look attractive.
 If you’re in the fitness sphere, then this should be reflected in your posts.
 All posts must be relevant and highlight your personality.